 In this enormously entertaining send-up of the Star Trek universe, a bunch of washed-up actors from an old cult sci-fi TV show called Galaxy Quest are mistaken for the real thing and recruited to defend a dying alien race.

 Almost 20 years after the cancellation of their TV show, the actor crew of the spaceship Protector encounters a strange group of fans at a convention.

 They turn out to be Thermians: real-life aliens who – unaware of the difference between fact and fiction – believe that only the crew of the Protector can save their home, the Klaatu Nebula, from the hideous Godzilla-like Sarris (Robin Sachs), a ruthless warmonger.

 It’s an inspired premise, fired into orbit by a fantastic script, sublime visual effects and an absolutely perfect cast.

-The former cast find themselves aboard an actual Thermian space ship, commanded by the gentle Mathesar (the hilarious Enrico Colantoni) in the midst of an intergalactic battle for survival.
+The former cast find themselves aboard an actual Thermian spaceship, commanded by the gentle Mathesar (the hilarious Enrico Colantoni) during an intergalactic battle for survival.

 The story is so cleverly executed and the characters so beautifully fleshed-out that it not only succeeds as a Trek spoof, a satire on the acting profession and a parody of science-fiction fans but also as an engaging, original space saga in its own right.